- Programs for Prospective Students

 - three letters of recommendation.
 Letters of recommendation are extremely important to us.
 You should solicit letters from scientists with whom you have worked, if you have been involved in research; in all cases, seek letters from people who can provide concrete and detailed information about you and your scientific and academic abilities.
 Letters should be sent via the on-line application system.
 Please note: an optional fourth letter may also be sent through our system;

 - Graduate Record Examination score reports: both the general exam and the physics subject tests are required.
 Scores that are older than 5 years will not be considered.
-Please arrange to take these examinations so that we will receive the results by January 1st.
+Please arrange to take these examinations no later than the November ETS test date.
 Candidates who take the exams after our deadlines will not be considered.

-Special instructions: Your online application will require you to attach a scanned copy of your test scores.
-GRE scores should also be sent directly to MIT from ETS.
+Special instructions: Your online application will require you to attach an official electronic copy of your test scores.
+These will be available to you approximately one month after taking the exam.
+Please see http://www.ets.org/gre/revisedL_general/scores/get/ for further information on score reporting..
 MIT’s GRE code is 3514; the code for the Department of Physics is 0808.

 - all applicants whose first language is not English: an English language test score report.
-Beginning in fall 2012, MIT Physics will accept scores from the following exams: IELTS (International English Language Testing System), TOEFL, TOEFL iBT, and the C2 Cambridge English Proficiency exam.
+MIT Physics will accept scores from the following exams: IELTS (International English Language Testing System), TOEFL, TOEFL iBT, and the C2 Cambridge English Proficiency exam.
 Scores that are older than 3 years will not be considered.

 Special instructions: Your online application will require you to attach a scanned copy of your test score report.
 Official scores must also be sent directly to MIT from the testing service.
 MIT’s TOEFL school code is 3514; the code for the Department of Physics is 76.
 IELTS does not require a code; have these scores sent electronically to "Department of Physics, Massachusetts Institute of Technology."